adamaviv/si485h-f18/resources/submission.md

 ## Add, Commit, Push, and Pull

-Once in the cloned repository, you can user the git command to manage the repository.
+Once in the cloned repository, you can use the git command to manage the repository.
 The big idea behind git is that a repository is distributed, so the cloned version you have is a local copy.
 In your local copy, you can modify files and commit those changes.
 However, to make those changes available to